cibernox/svelte-media/README.md

 export const media = watchMedia(mediaqueries);
 ```

-Given an object with mediaqueries, the returned object from that store will have boolean properties named
+Given an object with named media queries, the returned object from that store will have boolean properties named
 after the media queries that indicate if they are a match or not, and a property named `classNames`that
 contains a name of the matching media queries prefixed by `media-` to use as convenient css classes in any element.